 The State Farm roadside assistance program is an optional add-on for State Farm auto insurance policyholders.
 It includes roadside assistance basics like towing, fuel delivery, tire change, and up to one hour of mechanical or locksmith labor at the scene of the breakdown.
 Expect to pay extra if you want your vehicle towed farther than the nearest qualified repair shop or if you need more than an hour of labor at the site.

 State Farm policyholders can call for roadside assistance even if they don’t have the roadside assistance add on.
 They’ll just need to pay for those services rather than getting them free—although State Farm says that it negotiates “competitive prices” for policyholders in those circumstances.
-You can request emergency service by going to the State Farm website or calling 877-627-5757.
+You can request emergency roadside service by going to the State Farm website or calling 1 (877) 627-5757.

 Your auto insurance carrier isn’t the only option for roadside assistance.
-In fact, you may already have roadside assistance coverage through other providers.
+You may already have roadside assistance coverage through other providers.

 If you’re not sure what sort of services you’ve got through the manufacturer, call them and ask.
 Since these programs come free with the vehicle, you may be able to save a lot of money if the provided roadside assistance is sufficient to meet your needs.